- Do UK citizens religious workers need to apply for a visa to work in Ireland?

 - The applicant is cleared to work with children and vulnerable adults

-- That the applicant will be supported with funds and/or accommodation while in Ireland
+- The applicant will be supported with funds and/or accommodation while in Ireland.

-- A full-colour copy of your current passport and all previous passports or other valid travel documents
+- A full-colour copy of your current passport and of all previous passports or valid travel document

 - Evidence of financial support by the sponsoring organization completely tailored to your application

-- Your bank statement from your financial institution/ bank account over the last six months
+- Your statements from your bank account over the last six months and your personal savings

 - Audited accounts of the sponsor over the last six months

-- Proof of a minimum of three years of experience as a Minister
+- Evidence of at least three years of experience as a Minister of Religion

 - Police Clearance Certificate